AbolfazlAfshin/Geopolymer-AAC-MachineLearning-Optimization/README.md

 ## License

 Code is released under the MIT License.
-The dataset is redistributed under CC BY 4.0 in line with its original license.

 ---

+## Data

+The curated dataset is not included in this repository and is available upon request.

 ## Contact